 Due to the wide range of courses offered through DIS, this program can accommodate students from a variety of disciplines.
 It will be of particular interest to those studying architecture, biology and environmental science, pre-health, psychology, social sciences, and those involved in the education program.

 This program is open to all juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
 Please note that this is a highly competitive program with limited program spots available and those applying are strongly encouraged to apply to multiple programs.
 Also note that DIS Copenhagen and DIS Stockholm are considered to be separate campuses of the same program, so while students may apply to both doing so does not qualify as having applied to multiple programs.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-Housing options include: 1) a local homestay, with hosts carefully chosen for their interest in hosting an international student 2) a furnished residential hall (Kollegium) with Danish and other international students 3) a room at a Folkehojskole, a residential college or 4) a flat to be shared with one or two Danish roommates.
-Other non-integrated housing options are not available to HWS students.
+Housing options include: 1) a local homestay, with hosts carefully chosen for their interest in hosting an international student 2) a furnished residential hall (Kollegium) with Danish and other international students or 3) a "Living and Learning Community" with other DIS students, organized around a particular theme/shared interest (note that LLC residents are expected to participate in weekly activities and events relating to their community theme).
+Other housing options are not available to HWS students.

-Options 2, 3 and 4 are self-catering and students will need to plan to do their own food shopping and to share a kitchen.
+Options 2 and 3 are self-catering and students will need to plan to do their own food shopping and to share a kitchen.
 Those who choose options 2 or 3 should budget an additional $1800-$2000 for food.